Bhaggo/Bhaggos-Quick-Cleaner/README.md

 * Disables meet now in taskbar
 * Disables feedback reminders

+# Debloat Discord
+* Deletes the language packs in discord
+* Installs OpenAsar

+# Debloat Spotify
+* shuts down spotify and deletes language packs

+# What the live game booster does
+* Starts and stops network share
+* Starts and stops scheduled tasks
+* Starts and stops windows update
+* Starts and stops sharing media to other media devices
+* Starts and stops proxy-auto discovery
+* Starts and stops printer support
+* Starts and stops aero glass effect
+* Starts and stops tablet input support
+* Starts and stops application compatibility cache
+* Starts and stops network neighborhood service
+* Starts and stops graphics scanner and other device service

 # Microsoft Office (if you have):
 * Disables telemetry
 * Disables logging to the Microsoft Office Agent